 While packing hounds to the first covert on an autumn hunting morning a couple of seasons ago, I quickly noticed the absence of spider webs laying in the morning dew that so often are the bane of scenting here in the excessively drained sandy soils of my hunting country.
 Sure enough that harbinger proved accurate when precocious ten-month-old Dooley opened on riot, indicating that scenting conditions were indeed optimal.
 Whippers-in were out on point, so I had to break out my shooting iron to get the attention of the easily swayed new entry that joined the persistent Dooley.

 After counting all twenty-five-and-a-half couple and telling them how disappointed in them I was, I moved from Manly Crossing and recast them into Cow Head.
-That particular cast was mostly to settle them down and perhaps jump another deer, as that location offers the opportunity for quick correction.To read more, a subscription is needed: Click here to subscribe
+That particular cast was mostly to settle them down and perhaps jump another deer, as that location offers the opportunity for quick correction.To read more, a subscription is required.
+Log in or click here to subscribe.